simonhicks/doit.vim/README.md

 # What is it?

-DoIt.vim provides the DoIt command, which just creates a buffer local mapping from a configurable key combo (in my case it's g\<CR\>) to the argument they are given, and then executes that mapping.
+DoIt.vim provides the DoIt command, which just creates a buffer local mapping from a configurable key combo (in my case it's g\<CR\>... use `g:do_it_mapping` to set yours) to the argument they are given, and then executes that mapping.
 It also creates a global mapping from the same key combo to ':DoWhat '

 Basically, you choose a key combo that you dont use for anything already and then the first time you use that combo in a particular buffer, you tell it what you want to map that combo to and then it creates that mapping